CliBench: A Multifaceted and Multigranular Evaluation of Large Language Models for Clinical Decision Making: : multifaceted benchmark for clinical decisions

 \subsection{Balanced and diverse evaluation instances sampling}

-We sample a representative evaluation set from the extracted admission instances for each task, and the \vtwo{remaining} instances can be used for training. \vtwo{There are no overlapped admissions and a small number of overlapped patients between split sets.} We filter out the admission instances \vtwo{where} there is no records for the target element (\ie diagnoses, procedures, lab test orders, or prescriptions).
+\spacemagic{ } We sample a representative evaluation set from the extracted admission instances for each task, and the \vtwo{remaining} instances can be used for training. \vthree{There are no overlapped admissions or patients between split sets.} We filter out the admission instances \vtwo{where} there is no records for the target element (\ie diagnoses, procedures, lab test orders, or prescriptions).

 \vtwo{ We sample the evaluation set by complying with the following distributional requirements.
 First, we expect the evaluation set to cover a diverse and broad range of output space.
 To do so, we perform balanced sampling for different chapters of ICD-10-CM diagnosis codes (\eg E00-E89 for ``endocrine, nutritional and metabolic diseases''), top-level categories for ICD-10-PCS procedure codes (\eg ``imaging'' procedures), third-level categories for LOINC lab items (\eg ``drug toxicology laboratory'' under LP7790-1), and ATC 1st level (\eg chemicals for the respiratory system) for diagnosis, procedure, lab test order, and prescription tasks, respectively.
 Second, we require scenarios of various service and care units to be included in the evaluation set.
 Each admission record is associated with corresponding \textit{service departments}, which cared for the patient during their hospitalization, and \textit{care units}, the type of unit or ward in which the patient is physically located.
 There are 21 service departments ranging from cross-specialty departments like ``surgical'' to more specialty-specific departments like ``cardiac surgery'', and 37 care units such as ``Medical ICU'' and ``Coronary Care Unit''.
 After sampling by output space distribution, we additionally sample a minimum number of instances for each service or care unit to comprehend if the per-category data count is not sufficient. }